dwslab/jRDF2Vec/README.md

 ```
 You can find the file (named `vectors.txt`) in the directory where the model/vector file is located.
 If you want to specify the file name/path yourself, you can use option `-newFile <file_path>`.
+This command also works if `./path-to-your-model-or-vector-file` is an existing vector text file that shall be reduced.

 #### Generating a Vocabulary Text File
 jRDF2vec provides functionality to print all concepts for which a vector has been trained.